eosnetworkfoundation/grant-framework/applications/eos-id.md

 ### Overview

 - **Name:** EOS ID - A super easy-to-use non-custodial self-sovereign identity and EOS wallet for EOS users, designed for mainstream people.
 - **Brief Description:** EOS ID is a crypto and SSI wallet on Android and iOS for the EOS blockchain network.
 It is fully white-labelled for the EOS Network.
 EOS ID ensures high security and convenience for users.
-It provides free accounts, eliminating the need to manage their private keys and allows rapid onboarding and usage of EOS web2 and web3 apps with password-less and form-less login.
+It provides free accounts, eliminates the need for users to manage private keys and allows rapid onboarding and usage of EOS web2 and web3 apps with password-less and form-less login.
 - **Relationship to EOS Network / Antelope:** We will deliver a user application designed specifically for the EOS Network and its community.
 We will use a tech stack that is Antelope-native and can be used on any pure Antelope chain.
 We have plans to support other public and private Antelope networks and new markets.
 - **Reason for Interest:** Our goal is to validate and monetise the Tonomy ID smart wallet solution.
 We believe that EOS is an ideal choice due to our ability to provide substantial assistance with current onboarding and usability challenges within the ecosystem.